RichieAHB/redux-side-effects/README.md

 # Redux Side Effects

-Try it out at [https://richieahb.github.io/redux-side-effects/](https://richieahb.github.io/redux-side-effects/)
+Try it out at [https://richieahb.github.io/redux-side-effects/](https://richieahb.github.io/redux-side-effects/) (WARNING: it's not a looker).

 This repo uses two different redux middlewares, `redux-saga` and `redux-loop`, for handling a type of side effect that I couldn't seem to model nicely using `redux-thunk`.